ENCORE-OER/Backend/README.md

 # Backend
-Encore Backed devoted to the data logs
+Encore Backend devoted to the data logs